filecoin-project/filecoin-docs/docs/mine/pitfalls.md

 * **Having a quality mining rig is critical, and no simple nor stock options exist.** <-- not done -->

 ## Environment configuration
+<-- finishing up instruction set for these 3 -->
 * Importance of how chain data is stored and handled
 * Currently difficult to do remote lotus daemon
 * Proofs lib must be configured via environment variables